Who can be supported by Skillnet Ireland?

 • Training networks only provide training to employees of private sector/commercial semi-state businesses based in the Republic of Ireland

-• Your business needs to join the Skillnets training network that is providing the training course – membership in most cases is free
+• Your business needs to join a Skillnet training network that is providing the training course – membership in most cases is free

 • Funding is to networks directly – no funding is given directly to individuals or to individual businesses

-A ‘SKILLNET’ is a training network comprised of a mix of private sector businesses that have come together to develop and promote inter organisational learning.
+A ‘Skillnet’ is a training network comprised of a mix of private sector businesses that have come together to develop and promote inter organisational learning.
 The aim is to arrange for formal and high quality training, that matches the needs of its members, at reduced costs and as a result improve and strengthen the competencies and skills of the network of companies involved.
-Skillnets began in 1999 and is financed from the National Training Fund (NTF) through the Department of Education and Skills (DES).
-Skillnets distribute this funding across all sectors and regions through the numerous training networks that exist across Ireland.
-For more information on Skillnets, please visit the website skillnets.ie.
+Skillnet Ireland began in 1999 and is financed from the National Training Fund (NTF) through the Department of Education and Skills (DES).
+Skillnet Ireland distributes this funding across all sectors and regions through the numerous training networks that exist across Ireland.
+For more information on Skillnet Ireland, please visit the website skillnetireland.ie.

 The Design Enterprise Skillnet secured it’s funding in December 2016 and is in its second year of operation.
-By working in partnership with Skillnets and our contracting organisation, the Institute of Designers in Ireland, the Design Enterprise Skillnet aims to provide opportunities to our members to gain competitive advantage and remain competitive in an increasingly complex and dynamic work landscape.
+By working in partnership with Skillnet Ireland and our promoters, the Institute of Designers in Ireland and ICAD, the Design Enterprise Skillnet aims to provide opportunities to our members to gain competitive advantage and remain competitive in an increasingly complex and dynamic work landscape.

 Our mission is to develop and deliver both new and existing training programmes that are industry related, and focus on the needs of our Network Member companies.
 Apart from delivering training the Design Enterprise Skillnet will facilitate: